 I have identified 3-4 individuals to serve as a personal and/or professional reference.

-I have, or plan to, attend workshops offered by Career Development on preparing my professional portfolio, interviewing, effective networking and the job search process.
+I have, or plan to, attend workshops offered by Career Education on preparing my professional portfolio, interviewing, effective networking and the job search process.

 I have developed my interview skills by reviewing the Get Ready handout and formulating my own responses to traditional interview questions.

 I have the appropriate interview attire: one conservative suit, pressed dress shirt, sensible tie (or bow tie), matching shoes, belt or suspenders.